 I hadn’t intended to continue, but the story would not be subdued, and so I’ve started the “second book”, Lodge.
 I guess that makes it a series of some kind.

 Lastly, it seems prudent for me to tell you I am following no “rules” of fiction-writing.
 I’m letting the story roll out of my imagination, unbounded by things like consistency or reality.
 These are raw writings, and you’re likely to encounter errors in grammar, maybe punctuation, too.
 A good editor would clean all that up, so remember, these would really be considered “drafts”.

 Relax.
 Suspend your disbelief, and join me high above the Arctic Circle as we share lives of adventure and wonder with our characters.
-Oh, yeah, and bundle up.
-It’s always cold in Siberia.
+Don’t forget a hat.
+It gets pretty cold in Siberia in the winter.